chaltenio/connecta.dev-cfp/readme.md

 # ConnectaCFP API

 > Backend API

 # Node.js with MongoDB and Docker

-Backend API for a CFP community platform project
+Backend API for a CFP community platform project developed by www.connecta.dev

 ### Starting the Application with Docker Containers: